W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//ooolala_1.png)

-and we have the factors, now let's recycle the script from the last challenge now with the new parameters,also now we need to convert the plaintext to ascii encoded characters we can use the function long_to_bytes from pycryptodome for that:
+and we have the factors, now let's recycle the script from the last challenge now with the new parameters,also now we need to convert the plaintext to ascii encoded characters, we can use the function long_to_bytes from pycryptodome for that:

 ```python 3
 from Crypto.Util.number import inverse, long_to_bytes